jeremykendall/php-domain-parser/README.md

 ### Resolving Domains

-A resolved domain contains the following parts:

-- an effective TLD or public suffix
-- a second level domain which represent the label that follow the public suffix
-- a registrable domain which represents the effective TLD prepended with the second level domain
-- an optional subdomain

 To effectively resolve a domain you need a public source.
-This library can resolve domains against:
+This library can resolve a domain against:

 - The [Public Suffix List](http://publicsuffix.org/)
 - The [IANA Root Zone Database](https://data.iana.org/TLD/tlds-alpha-by-domain.txt)

+**WARNING: all objects are immutable, modifying the underlying object will not affect the parent object.**

-### Public Suffix List Resolution
+#### Resolving the Domain against the Public Suffix List

-Using the `Pdp\Rules` class you can easily resolve a domain as a `Pdp\ResolvedDomain` object against the  [Public Suffix List](http://publicsuffix.org/) as shown below:
+Using the `Pdp\Rules` class you can resolve a domain as a `Pdp\ResolvedDomain` object against the [Public Suffix List](http://publicsuffix.org/) as shown below:

 ~~~php
 <?php